Siyavula/siyavula-books/README.md

 siyavula-books
 ==============

 This repository contains the source code from which we compile the Siyavula Everything* Series books.
-These works are released under a Creative Commons Attribution 3.0 Unported licence.
-Please see the file contained within this repository called 'licence.txt' for the full licence agreement.
+These works are released under a Creative Commons Attribution 3.0 Unported license.
+Please see the file contained within this repository called 'license.txt' for the full license agreement.